antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 </Project>
 ```

 We are making several important changes to .NET TFMs for .NET 5.0, to simplify using them, reduce concepts, and to make it easier to expose operating-system-specific APIs.

-Here is a quick summary:
+Here is a super-quick summary:

+Targeting API versions will be simpler with .NET going forward.
+We won't have two families of TFMs, like:`netcoreapp3.1` and `netstandard2.0`.
+Instead, we'll have just one, like: `net5.0`, and `net6.0`.
+We'll also enable you to target operating system APIs, with a small extension to the TFM, like `net5.0-windows` and `net6.0-android`.
+We'll also remove the different SDKs from your project file, like `Sdk="Microsoft.NET.Sdk.WindowsDesktop"` since `net5.0-windows`, for example, will provide the same information.
+The biggest win is that by targeting `net5.0`, you get access to 100% of cross-platform APIs, not the subset that happened to be in .NET Standard.
+It will always be obvious which TFM to use (it's either portable code or OS-specific), and you'll never have to wait for APIs like `Span<T>` to be available.

+Here are the details:

 * `net5.0` is the new Target Framework Moniker (TFM) for .NET 5.0.
 * `net5.0` can consume `netcoreapp*` and `netstandard*` dependencies.